-This is the transition of inspiration into a purposeful outcome – and this meaning that when inspiration strikes – you’re likely to do some new kind of action as you become open to ideas and all.
+This is the transition of inspiration into a purposeful outcome – and this means that when inspiration strikes – you’re likely to do some new kind of action as you become open to ideas and all.

 What about manufactured inspiration?

-This is the part I think that is missed by Thrash and Elliot.
+This is the part I think is missed by Thrash and Elliot.
 Since beginning to write this blog I’ve felt inspired to:

 - Add Michael to my calendar for the walk we plan to do on the 21st of March

-- Produce my video content about my teeth whitening journey
+- Produce my video content about my teeth-whitening journey

 - Record more music reaction videos